corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-vault.md

 invalid scenarios.

 Soft locks are automatically applied to coin selection, like cash spending, to ensure that no two transactions attempt to spend the same fungible states.
-If there aren't enough fungible states to satisfy both requests,  one of the requesters receives an `InsufficientBalanceException`.
+If there are not enough fungible states to satisfy both requests,  one of the requesters receives an `InsufficientBalanceException`.

 {{< note >}}